easyname889/Mellow-LLLPlus-infinite-filament-buffer/README.md

 1. Open the project in VS Code / PlatformIO.
 2. Ensure `buffer.h` pin definitions match the wiring table above.
 3. Build and Upload to the STM32F0 on the Fly Buffer board.

+## Firmware file ready to flash will be uploaded as well!